mdavis-xyz/mdavis.xyz/pages/voting/content.md

 Voting machines and online voting fail to achieve both of these objectives.

 There are some insurmountable theoretical security issues which can *never* be resolved.
-Worse still is that in practice voting machines and online voting are consistently insecure against even the most basic attacks, due to a shocking lack of due diligence.
+Worse still is that in practice voting machines and online voting are consistently insecure against even the most basic attacks, due to a shocking lack of due diligence by many different electoral organisations.

-This means that digital voting is worse at achieving the first goal than paper.
+This means that digital voting is worse at achieving the first goal than paper counted manually.
 The fact that digital election fraud is hard and frequently impossible to detect means that it fails at the second goal too.

 <a  href="https://xkcd.com/2030/" class="center imageWrap" target="_blank" >